 Many professional poker players have spoken out publically (in their blogs and Twitter feeds) about the importance of a healthy diet and exercise regimen, most notably Daniel Negreanu, a “devout” vegan.

-The goal of this particular poker blog post isn’t to try and change male culture; I’m also tempted each time the guys in my home game say “let’s order a pizza” (often I partake in a slice or two).
-But I have to commend those who produced the commercial for bravely stepping up and trying to challenge that tough audience of poker players by making them more aware of what they’re doing to their bodies.
+The goal of this particular poker blog post isn’t to try and change male culture; I’m also tempted each time the guys in my home game say “let’s order a pizza” (often I even partake in a slice or two).
+But I have to commend those who bravely step up and try to challenge that tough audience of poker players by making them more aware of what they’re doing to their bodies.

 A Poker Tip That’ll Save Your Health and Save You Money